Beas City

-Beas is a riverfront city in the Amritsar district of the Indian state of Punjab.
-It is located, just 43 km from Amritsar city, the district headquarters.
+Beas is a riverside city in the Amritsar district of the Indian state of Punjab, 43 km from Amritsar city, the district headquarters.
+It has a population of 55,295: 28,921 male and 26,374 female.
 Beas lies on the banks of the Beas River.

-Beas town is mostly located in revenue boundary of Budha Theh with parts in villages Dholo Nangal and Wazir Bhullar.Beas falls in Amritsar district situated in Punjab state, with a population 55295.
-The male and female populations are 28921 and 26374 respectively.
+Beas town is mostly located in revenue boundary of Budha Theh with parts in villages Dholo Nangal and Wazir Bhullar.
+Beas falls in Amritsar district.
 The size of the area is about 68.75 square kilometer.

-Beas railway station is the best and cleanest railway station in the India 2018.
+Budha Theh is a census town in Baba Bakala tehsil of Amritsar district.